BusLogic: Post-acquisition (since 1996)

 Following the sale of BusLogic to Mylex, co-founder Harvey founded Creative Design Solutions, a maker of network-attached storage servers and other local area network products.

 The acquisition of BusLogic was initially a success for Mylex, the company's revenue growing from about $100 million in mid-1995 to $173 million in mid-1996.
-However, Mylex's stock dropped sharply in July 1996, after several of their largest customers either announced their own in-house RAID controllers or began making contracts with Adaptec, their largest rival.
+However, Mylex's stock dropped sharply in July 1996, after several of its largest customers either announced their own in-house RAID controllers or began making contracts with Adaptec, its largest rival.
 Following a long sales slump, in July 1997, Mylex announced layoffs within the company and disclosed the imminent shuttering of the old BusLogic plant.

 BusLogic's device drivers are still used by Oracle Corporation's VirtualBox as the sole means to emulate SCSI devices in a virtual machine, as of 2023.